 Vehicle Damaged by a Pothole?
 File a Claim Against New York State

-These days, every time I drive down Riverside Drive in Binghamton, I say a silent thank you to the powers that be for fixing the potholes and paving it because the first winter after I moved to the area was brutal.
+These days, every time I drive down Riverside Drive in Binghamton, I say a silent thank you to the powers that be for fixing the potholes and paving it because the first winter after I moved to the Southern Tier was brutal.
 That first winter, I drove Riverside Drive every day and when I took my car for inspection in the spring, my mechanic dropped an unexpected bomb: I had extensive damage to my struts and shocks and he believed it was from constantly driving on rough, pothole-ridden roads.

 Unfortunately, I'm not the only one who has had to shell out for car repairs because of bad roads.
 According to Your Mechanic, "American drivers pay approximately $3 billion, or an average cost of $300 each, annually to fix car damage caused by potholes."
 That's insane.
 So, what do we do about it?
+Can we do anything?

 You'll Need to Complete the Following Steps:

 Complete the Small Claim form (DC30-2) found at the bottom of this page and make sure that you fill it out completely.
 If the form isn't completely filled out, your submission will be instantly be rejected.